Welcome to Alders Farm Bench Rest (AFBR) Competition 2024

 Your best 10 of 12 rounds will automatically be selected for the competition.

 Each target card should have information fields populated plus any extra info felt required.
-A blank card is unscored.
+If cards are not filled out correctly then they may be discarded.

 Do not score your own card.
-Do take a picture of it for your reference.
-Once cards have beenscored the will be returned to the shop.
+You can take a picture of it for your reference if you wish.
+Once cards have been scored they will be returned to the shop.

 Dan will usually score cards on a Friday and upload scores on the same day.
 He will aim to do this weekly, however in the events of illness / holidays / kids / life he may miss a week and will score and upload as soon as he is able.